 Numbers rule our world, and the raw data they represent often disguise the real message.
 But do you deal with data and feel baffled by it?

-Writers in all media increasingly have to tackle stories with numbers in them: they have to be able to see the story in the data.
+Writers of any content increasingly have to tackle stories with numbers in them: they have to be able to see the story in the data.
 But more often than not, we focus on the words, not the numbers.
-This can be dangerous as we can miss the story in the numbers or take on faith the interpretation of the source of the numbers, which may be biased.
-With some simple tools and techniques you can create stories out of data which are exclusive, fit for your audience and original in their presentation.

 I thought it was fantastic.
 It was brilliantly explained and will be hugely helpful for future articles.
 I now feel much more confident in writing stories with numbers.